michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

   ingress: []
 ```

-In order to create a _deny all_ NetworkPolicy object on _cluster-a_ using Red Hat Advanced Cluster Management for Kubernetes, apply the next commands to the hub cluster -
+In order to create a _deny all_ NetworkPolicy object on _local-cluster_ using Red Hat Advanced Cluster Management for Kubernetes, apply the next commands to the hub cluster -

 ```
 <hub> $ cat >> denyall-networkpolicy-policy.yaml << EOF